oracle/graalpython/docs/user/OsInterface.md

 all the functionality necessary.
 Some functionality is emulated, and some functionality is not supported at all.

-GraalPython's emulated backend is the default when GraalPython is run via the `Context` API, i.e., [embedded in Java applications](https://www.graalvm.org/reference-manual/embed-languages).
+The java backend is the default when GraalVM Python is run via the `Context` API, i.e., [embedded in Java applications](https://www.graalvm.org/reference-manual/embed-languages), or when it is launched using Python related launchers with `-managed` suffix available only in GraalVM Enterprise.

 ### Limitations of the emulated backend

-GraalPython can log info about known incompatibility of functions executed at runtime, which includes the OS interface related functions.
+GraalVM Python can log info about known incompatibility of functions executed at runtime, which includes the OS interface related functions.
 To turn on this logging use `--log.python.compatibility=FINE` or other desired logging level.